IVU-Laboratory/APOLLO/README.md

 This tool was used in the study "Can LLMs help protect users from phishing attacks?
 An exploratory study", submitted for the CHI'24 conference, Late-Breaking Work track.

+### Supplementary material

+In the file emails+warnings.zip are stored the emails (in .html format) to which users in the study "Can LLMs help protect users from phishing attacks?
+An exploratory study" were exposed, together with the warnings shown (in .png format).
+Emails are named EX.html, and warnings are named WX.png, where X is the experimental condition (from 1 to 4).

+"Stat test details.xls" contains statistical data about the results of the study.

+### References

 [1] Misra, K. and Rayz, J. T..
 2022.
 LMs go Phishing: Adapting Pre-trained Language Models to Detect Phishing Email.

 [2] Liu, P., Yuan, Q., Fu, J., Jiang, Z., Hayashi, H. and Neubig, G. 2023.
 Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing.ACM Comput.
 Surv., 55, 9, Article 195. https://doi.org/10.1145/3560815